 What you missed:

-Boyd: Good afternoon to our CLA family members, clients, community partners and friends.
-Welcome back to our livestream and Part 4 of our forgiveness application discussion. (timestamps of topic discussions included in parentheses):
+Boyd: Good afternoon to our CLA family members, clients, community partners, and friends.
+Welcome back to our livestream and Part four of our forgiveness application discussion. (timestamps of topic discussions included in parentheses):

 Today’s episode will include:

 - Interim Final Rules & Paycheck Protection Program Forgiveness (14:00 – 21:15)

 - Points of the House bill (21:30 – 25:50)

 - Travel and Hospitality Impact from Covid-19 (4:20- 13:45)

 As we mentioned in our Tuesday session: last Friday night, we received some new interim final rules (IFRs) and additional information that we’re going to cover today.
 The first of the two interim final rules (IFR) consists of 26 pages that builds upon what we learned from the Loan Forgiveness Application and Instructions.
 While it cleared up several items, it also resulted in several questions.
 A second set of IFR, also released on May 22 consisted of 19 pages, and provides guidance with respect to the Small Business Administration (SBA) loan review process as well as borrower and lender responsibilities related to forgiveness.
 We also have some breaking news.
 You may have heard that the House passed a bill today to ease restrictions on the PPP.
 The Senate also has a similar bill pending that has not passed.
 We will cover some of the points of the House bill today but remember, it has to go through Senate still and then be signed before we can fully execute on any plans.